itsmahmoudamiri/language_classification_CNN/README.md

 ### Audio Processing

-1. Convert audio segments into frequency spectrum images:
+1. Convert audio segments into Mel-Spectrogram images:

-- Adjust the path and output_path variables in audio_processing.ipynb to point to your audio files and desired output directory.
+- Adjust the path and output_path variables in AudioProcessor.ipynb to point to your audio files and desired output directory.
-- Run the script to process the audio files and save the images: ./audio_processing.ipynb
+- Run the script to process the audio files and save the images: ./AudioProcessor.ipynb

 ### Model Training

 2. Train the VGG16-based CNN model:

-- Ensure your processed images are in the images/ directory.
+- Ensure your processed images are in the ./processed_data directory.
-- Run the training script to train the model: ./training.ipynb
+- Run the training script to train the model: ./ImageClassifier.ipynb

 ## Results